iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (ciddi89) Fixed: Functions for instance status completely renewed
+-   (ciddi89) Added: Popup message when the instance is not running and the user tries to select a device/instance in the settings tables

 ### 2.8.3 (2023-04-13)

 -   (ciddi89) Fixed: Multiple push messages when restarting an instance ([#170](https://github.com/ciddi89/ioBroker.device-watcher/issues/170))